Table of Contents

 How to adjust the spring tension on the garage door?
 How to adjust the tension on a garage door torsion spring?
 How to adjust a single spring garage door?
+How much does the garage door spring adjustment service in Severna Park, MD, cost?
+How to lubricate a garage door?
 Keep reading to find out the answers to all of these questions and even more.

 Types of Garage Door Springs: Features and Comparison

 When we talk about a garage door spring, we mean a torsion spring or an extension spring responsible for lifting and closing the gate.
 Torsion and extension gates are two of the most popular types that differ in the type of pre-installed mechanism.
 Both are used in garages, industrial premises, warehouses, and other facilities where you need to provide quick and comfortable access.